kylergib/swift-tp-sdk/README.md

 // Touch Portal tells the plugin that a setting has changed
 // returns: a list of SettingResponse objects
-// SettingResponse has a name property and a value property. client.onSettingsChange = { settingsList in
+// SettingResponse has a name property and a value property. plugin.onSettingsChange = { settingsList in
     settingsList.forEach { setting in
         print("settings change: \(setting.name) - \(setting.value)")
     }